Joykyy/Joykyy/ReadMe.md

 # 👋 About Me

-🎓 Computer Science student | 💻 IT / Networking / Cybersecurity
+🎓 Graduated in Computer Science | IT / Networking / Cybersecurity

 ---